Research & Analysis Wing: Nepal

-In 2014, R&W along with DGFI tracked down Indian Mujahideen's top commander, Zia Ur Rehman in Nepal.
+In 2014, R&AW along with DGFI tracked down Indian Mujahideen's top commander, Zia Ur Rehman in Nepal.
 The operation was executed by DGFI after formal request from India's R&AW and Nepal's law enforcement agencies.

 In 2017, it was reported that R&AW had kidnapped a mid-level ISI officer Lt.
 Col. Mohammed H Zahir from Lumbini.
 There were reports that Zahir was among the ISI team that had taken part in kidnapping and smuggling of former Indian Navy officer Kulbhushan Jadhav from Chabahar, Iran to Meshkal Pakistan.

+In September 2022, Mohammad Lal, who was a huge supplier of counterfeit Indian currency was shot dead by two unidentified armed men in Kathmandu.
+The assailants immediately fled the scene after shooting Lal.
+R&AW had been looking for Lal for a long time for his alleged connections with ISI and D-Company.